BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Hutcheson.md

 - Balguy and Hutcheson believe that if sentimentalism is committed to voluntarism, we have reason to doubt sentimentalism.
 - Hutcheson confines the moral sense to the moral judge who reacts favourably to the benevolence of an agent; he makes a second-order attitude of approval or endorsement of a sentiment essential to the moral sense.
 Simple benevolence without this further approval does not involve the moral sense, according to Hutcheson.
 The further approval is Hutcheson’s analogue to the operation of conscience, as Butler conceives it.³⁵
 - In Hutcheson psychology determines epistemology; for he believes that the sort of moral knowledge that rationalists attribute to us could not influence our actions in the way that moral knowledge plainly does, and so he infers that his moral psychology shows the error in rationalist epistemology.⁹
+- Hutcheson agrees with Cudworth and Balguy in believing that moral properties are not arbitrary and positive, but have a firmer basis in nature; hence he tries to show that his sentimentalism does not introduce an unwelcome degree of mutability.